RenderKit/ospray/doc/api.md

   bool   backgroundRefraction          false  allow for alpha blending even if
                                               background is seen through
                                               refractive objects like glass

+  vec4f  shadowCatcherPlane         disabled  components of an invisible [plane]
+                                              that captures shadow
+                                              attentuations, which are blended
+                                              with the background
   ------ -------------------------- --------  ----------------------------------
   : Special parameters understood by the path tracer.